cloudposse/terraform-aws-components/modules/aws-teams/README.md

 # Component: `aws-teams`

 This component is responsible for provisioning all primary user and system roles into the centralized identity account.
-This is expected to be use alongside [the `aws-team-roles` component](../aws-team-roles) to provide fine grained role delegation across the account hierarchy.
+This is expected to be used alongside [the `aws-team-roles` component](../aws-team-roles) to provide fine-grained role delegation across the account hierarchy.

 ### Teams Function Like Groups and are Implemented as Roles
 The "teams" created in the `identity` account by this module can be thought of as access control "groups":